 The pause was brief, just long enough to raise the sense of anticipation.

 When Phil Lynott then asked: “Are you ready?”
 I knew something spectacular was going to happen.
-This video was taken at a German gig they did, and while the opening words aren’t exactly what was said at Milton Keynes, what happens next pretty much is.
+This video was taken at a different gig, and doesn’t include the opening words used at Milton Keynes, but this is pretty much what happened next.

 With an explosive opening like that, you just knew this was going to be a brilliant show.